jvgomez/fast_methods/doc/markdown/benchmarking.md

 ## Coding
 Check test_fmm_benchmark.cpp and [building](@ref building_bmtest) to find more information about how to use the Benchmark class.

+\note The benchmark application is currently limited to 3D and to work with FMCell-based nDGridMap.
+However, it is really easy to modify that.
+Check fmm_benchmark.cpp and follow the comments within the code for more instructions.

 ## Benchmarking application
 This application allows to configure and run benchmarks very easily.
 It is implemented in fmm_benchmark.cpp and uses BenchmarkCFG to parse the CFG files and configure a Benchmark class.